Ranthambore National Park Rajasthan, India Travel Guide

 Situated on the outskirts of the park, this the vale is less frequently visited by general tourists.
 It is known for panther sightings and diverse birdlife.
 Access often needs specific permits or arrangements, and it is usually explored on specialized tours.

 A seasonal lake outside the main park, excellent for birdwatching, especially during winter when migratory birds arrive.
-It offers a peaceful retreat from the busier safari routes.
+It provides a tranquil retreat from the busier safari routes.

 Often claimed to be India's largest Banyan tree, this natural wonder is outside the core park area and has a remarkable natural spectacle.